Ardennes (department): History

-During the two world wars for strategic reasons the region each time became the passage for the invading armies because of the narrow width of the Meuse and its deep valley.
-The French military believed that the region was defended by its terrain and thick forests present in the northern of the department and so neglected the defence of the territory.
-During the First World War the Battle of the Ardennes was fought in the department and Charleville-Mézières became the headquarters of the German Crown Prince.
+During the two world wars, for strategic reasons, the region each time became the passage for the invading armies because of the narrow width of the Meuse and its deep valley.
+The French military believed that the region was defended by its terrain and thick forests present in the north of the department and so neglected the defence of the territory.
+During the First World War, the Battle of the Ardennes was fought in the department, and Charleville-Mézières became the headquarters of the German Crown Prince.
 It was at Vouziers and other places that the Czechoslovak legions fought, and it was also near the same city that the aeroplane of Roland Garros was shot down.

-It was the only French department have been fully occupied during that conflict except for northern Lorraine (Moselle) and Alsace which had been under German administration since 1871.
+It was the only French department to have been fully occupied during that conflict, except for northern Lorraine (Moselle) and Alsace, which had been under German administration since 1871.

-During the Second World War the main effort of the German army was again focused on this area, especially on the right bank of the River Meuse, symbolized by the breakthrough at Sedan which would lead the French troops into the strategic trap the Yellow Plan designed by General von Manstein and approved by Hitler.
+During the Second World War, the main effort of the German army was again focused on this area, especially on the right bank of the River Meuse, symbolized by the breakthrough at Sedan which would lead the French troops into the strategic trap the Yellow Plan designed by General von Manstein and approved by Hitler.

 It is in this department that the Maginot Line ended: the last fort of the line (Fort Villy la Ferte) was located about five kilometres from Carignan.
 The French General staff did not want to continue the line of defence along the border with Belgium, a neutral and friendly country.
 Furthermore, they hoped that the unique geography and the forest would stop the German army.

-After the armistice of 1940 Ardennes was declared a "forbidden zone" (actually a German settlement area) throughout the occupation by the Nazi army.
+After the armistice of 1940, Ardennes was declared a "forbidden zone" (actually a German settlement area) throughout the occupation by the Nazi army.

-In 1944 the "Battle of the Bulge" was fought partly in this department.
+In 1944, the Battle of the Bulge was fought partly in this department.